AkibaAT/butler-server/README.md

 # Butler Server

-A butler-compatible server for hosting your own game distribution.
-Works with the itch.io butler CLI tool.
+## What is this?

+Butler Server is a self-hosted game distribution server that works with the itch.io butler CLI tool.
+It allows developers to run their own game distribution infrastructure while maintaining full compatibility with existing butler workflows.

+**⚠️ Early Development Warning**

+This project is in **very early proof-of-concept** stage.
+The basic functionality works, but consider this experimental code.
+It's not ready for production use yet, and things might break or change as development continues.
+Great for experimenting and testing though!

 ## What it does

-- **Butler CLI support**: All the usual `butler push/fetch/status` commands work
+- **Butler CLI support**: `butler push/status/channels` commands work, `fetch` has known issues
-- **Wharf patches**: Incremental updates and patch creation
+- **Build versioning**: Parent build tracking for future patch support
 - **MinIO storage**: S3-compatible storage with secure downloads
-- **PostgreSQL**: Real database instead of SQLite
+- **PostgreSQL database**: Reliable database backend
 - **Direct uploads**: Files go straight to storage via presigned URLs
-- **User isolation**: Users can only mess with their own games
+- **User isolation**: Users can only access their own games
 - **Admin access**: Admins can manage any namespace
-- **DDEV setup**: Just `ddev start` and you're running
+- **DDEV setup**: Streamlined development environment (requires `ddev start` + build step)

 ## Quick Start